-This document contains links that may refer to other files [FIX]
+- The article below will show you how to fix the This document contains links that may refer to other files error.

-So, during the following lines we will learn how to address the persistent Word error message saying that your document is containing external links which can modify the structure and the overall template that was previously set.
+So, during the following lines, we will learn how to address the persistent Word error message saying that your document is containing external links that can modify the structure and the overall template that was previously set.

-This document contains links that refer to other files
+How do I fix the links that refer to other files error?